MikkoVihtakari/BioticExplorer/README.md

 - [openxlsx](https://cran.r-project.org/web/packages/openxlsx/index.html).
 Used to write MS Excel files.

 ## News

+2019-07-11 Fixed a number of Windows related problems.
+The app should (hopefully) work now on most institutional machines.

 2019-07-08 Uploaded the first alpha version.
 The app works, but does not contain all features yet.
 This version is meant for internal testing.